Rapakivi granite

-Rapakivi granite is a hornblende-biotite granite containing large round crystals of orthoclase each with a rim of oligoclase (a variety of plagioclase).
-The name has come to be used most frequently as a textural term where it implies plagioclase rims around orthoclase in plutonic rocks.
-Rapakivi is a Finnish compound of "rapa" (meaning "mud" or "sand") and "kivi" (meaning "rock"), because the different heat expansion coefficients of the component minerals make exposed rapakivi crumble easily into sand.
+Rapakivi granite is an igneous intrusive rock and variant of alkali feldspar granite.
+It is characterized by large, rounded crystals of orthoclase each with a rim of oligoclase (a variety of plagioclase).
+Common mineral components include hornblende and biotite.
+The name has come to be used most frequently as a textural term where it implies plagioclase rims around orthoclase in plutonic (intrusive) rocks.
+Rapakivi is a Finnish compound of "rapa" (meaning "mud" or "sand", while rapautua means "to erode") and "kivi" (meaning "rock"), because the different heat expansion coefficients of the component minerals make exposed rapakivi crumble easily into sand.

 Rapakivi was first described by Finnish petrologist Jakob Sederholm in 1891.
 Since then, southern Finland's rapakivi granite intrusions have been the type locality of this variety of granite.
+In the same publication, Sederholm introduced the term rapakivi texture to describe the occurrence of two generations of quartz and alkali feldspar crystals in rapakivi granites, the older alkali feldspar crystals being ovoid-shaped.